-- 1. The Appellant is a -year-old female Medicaid beneficiary who is currently enrolled in Plan (MHP). - 2.
-On a provide the MHP received a request for bariatric surgery from the Appellant's physician.
-The request indicates that the Appellant has been diagnosed with reflux gastroesophageal, obesity morbid, colitis ulcerative unspecified, and diverticulosis colon without hemorrhage.
-(Exhibit 1, pages 13-70) - 3.
-The documentation submitted with the prior authorization request included office visit notes from and through through , .
-These notes document visits at least monthly during those time frames, but do not indicate the primary focus of the visits was a physician supervised weight loss program.
-(Exhibit 1, pages 24-70)
+- 1. The Appellant is a Medicaid beneficiary who is currently enrolled in Molina Healthcare of Michigan, a Medicaid Health Plan (MHP). - 2.
+On the Appellant's physician.
+The request indicates that the Appellant has been diagnosed with obesity, hypertension, high cholesterol, degenerative joint disease and back pain. - 3.
+The documentation submitted with the prior authorization request included a dietician consultation, nursing consultation, surgeon consultation, psychological evaluation, physician letter and office visit notes from and lab reports.

-- 4. On Sector, the MHP sent the Appellant a denial notice stating that the request for bariatric surgery was not authorized because the submitted documentation did not show regular attendance and ongoing weight loss with a physician supervised weight loss program that included a weight loss diet, exercise, and behavior changes for at least one year and done within the last two years.
-(Exhibit 1, pages 2-3) - 5.
-On Contract of the Appellant requested a formal, administrative hearing contesting the denial.
+- 4. On , the MHP sent the Appellant a denial notice stating that the request for bariatric surgery was not authorized because the submitted documentation did not show 1) attendance and weight loss with a physician supervised weight loss program that included a weight loss diet, exercise, and behavior changes for at least one year and done within the last two years, 2) had regular attendance (at least monthly) and showed ongoing weight loss, 3) was in a weight loss program that was medically supervised by a plan provider, 4) had documentation that included medical records or clinical notes of the physician examination at the same time of the member's visits during the weight loss program and not a summary letter from the physician, 5) has a mental health evaluation which included an interview and a test (MMPI, MCMII, MBMD, or PAI) performed by a licensed mental health doctor that states if the member should or should not have the surgery from a mental health point of view; documentation showing if the patient will be complaint (follow instructions) with post surgical requirements (diet, activity, follow up appointments) and the patient's support network post surgery. - 5.
+On the Appellant requested a formal, administrative hearing contesting the denial.